IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/Remote_(At_Home)_Care/Machine_Vision_Guide.md

 1. Data Collection
    - There are already some videos in the [data](./data) folder/directory for the three exercises.
    - You can stick with these exercises, or you can choose different exercises.
-   - There is a list of exercises that CCCare typically "prescribes" participants (put file location here), you are free to choose exercises from that list [here](./Sample_Exercises_and_Categories.pdf).
+   - There is a list of exercises that CCCARE typically "prescribes" participants (put file location here), you are free to choose exercises from that list [here](./Sample_Exercises_and_Categories.pdf).
    - Requirements if you are selecting your own data:
         - Videos must be .MP4 format.
         - Make sure that the video shows at least **two** repetitions of the exercise.